-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Northern Kentucky Cooperative for Educational Services, Inc. as of June 30, 2021 and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Northern Kentucky Cooperative for Educational Services, Inc. as of June 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.